-It is very important to indicate the applicable legal basis for the processing at the start of your research.
-The processing of personal data in ...
+It is very important to indicate the applicable legal basis for the processing at the start of your research in the GDPR register.
+The processing …

 Why register processing activities?

 The General Data Protection Regulation (GDPR, known as AVG in Dutch) requires that all activities concerning the processing of personal data at UGent and UZ Gent are documented and registered in a 'register of processing activities', the GDPR Register.

 This internal registration replaces the former 'obligation …

 The General Data Protection Regulation (GDPR) requires that personal data cannot be kept longer than necessary to achieve the purposes for which they are processed (see the ‘storage limitation’ principle).